thegreenwebfoundation/grid-intensity-go/docs/homebrew.md

 ## Permissions

-The GoReleaser GitHub Action uses the secret `HOMEBREW_TAP_GITHUB_TOKEN` to authenticate with the GitHub API when publishing to the `homebrew-carbon-aware-tools` repo.
+The GoReleaser GitHub Action uses the secrets `HOMEBREW_TAP_GITHUB_APP_ID` and `HOMEBREW_TAP_GITHUB_APP_PEM` to generate an installation token which expires after 1 hour.

+This is used to authenticate with the GitHub API when publishing to the `homebrew-carbon-aware-tools` repo.

-To restrict access to just this repo a GitHub App has been created with an installation token that can write to this repo.
+To restrict access to just this repo a GitHub App has been created that can write to this repo.

 ## Setup